-Caela Barry works with research teams at Goddard Space Flight Center and the Solar System Exploration Research Virtual Institute to support and expand public access to NASA science.
-She contributes to International Observe the Moon Night by developing content for this website.
+Caela Barry is the Host and Observer Liaison for International Observe the Moon Night.
+She works with research teams at Goddard Space Flight Center and the Solar System Exploration Research Virtual Institute to support and expand public access to NASA science.

 Vivian White is the Director of Free-Choice Learning at the Astronomical Society of the Pacific in San Francisco.
 There she leads the NASA Night Sky Network, a coalition of 450+ astronomy clubs dedicated to sharing the wonders of space with their communities across the US.
 Her favorite Moon memory comes from lunar observing with Buddhist monks in India.
 She was asked, "When you look at the Moon with your eye, it looks smooth.
 When we see it through a telescope, it is full of holes.
 And the astronauts who touched it found that it was dusty.
 Which is it?"
 She appreciates good questions.

 Julie Fooshee is a student and researcher at the University of Edinburgh, Scotland where she works with festivals and events across the United Kingdom and North America exploring intersections of live events with diversity, equity, access and inclusion.
 She is excited about being the International part of International Observe the Moon Night!
 One of her favorite ways to view the moon is in Holyrood Park with her dog, or, if it's raining, on her Animal Crossing Island.